Maid of Honour Duties: The Complete Checklist from Engagement to Wedding Day

 Your leadership role means you’ll oversee bridesmaid dress coordination.
 This task requires attention to several factors:

-Clear communication channels must stay open with these responsibilities.
 Research shows that a group chat or shared document helps streamline coordination among bridesmaids.
 The process also needs a 5-6 month cushion for bridesmaid dress orders to allow time for alterations and possible returns.

 Dress fittings need early scheduling before the wedding date.
-Clear communication about financial responsibilities is key – bridesmaids usually cover their dress costs, shoes and accessories unless the bride indicates otherwise.
+Clear communication about financial responsibilities is key: bridesmaids usually cover their dress costs, shoes and accessories unless the bride indicates otherwise.
 Check out our dedicated guide on what bridesmaids should and shouldn’t pay for to learn the traditional breakdown of payments.

 Organising pre-wedding events